sandravizz/Visual-data-science-R/README.md

 ### Distributions

-In this chapter we look at different visualisation type to show distribution of variables.
-In the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Distributions.R) you find the logical flow.
+In this chapter we look at different visualisation types showing the distribution of one variables.
+Please chech the [code](https://github.com/sandravizz/visual-data-science-R/blob/main/Scripts/Distributions.R)

 Chart types covered